terriko/sparklesecurity/Mission1.md

 places on the web that could be vulnerable.
 Remember that it's best to get permission before you experiment on anyone else's system, though.

-Anyhow, back to your copy of gruyere, which you're totally allowed to exploit.
+Anyhow, back to your copy of Gruyere, which you're totally allowed to exploit.
 So, if we can put in "hi" to the page, what happens if we put in other things?
 Play around a bit and see what works!

 Once you're done experimenting, it's time to bring out your rainbow payload.
 You're going to need to cut and paste the whole thing into the url bar in place of "hi" and then hit enter.
 What happens?